JosephAbbey/ha_custom_sentences/README.md

 ## Installation

 Standard HACS installation (you know the drill).
-Then copy the `custom_intents` folder to your `config` directory in HomeAssistant.
+Then copy the `custom_sentences` folder to your `config` directory in HomeAssistant.